 The covid pandemic made it hard for students and parents to visit a new school in person.
 Consequently, increasing numbers of colleges and universities created virtual tours to embed in their websites or admissions pages.
 These self-guided tours can help students and their parents make better informed choices about where to study, or where to follow up with an in-person campus tour.
 For a real inside peek at college life, why not include videos and introductions from student ambassadors and current undergrads?

-Get started today – create a virtual tour with ThingLink
+Get started with ThingLink today and create a virtual tour from scratch.

 Benefits of virtual campus tours

 As well as the academic programs on offer at your college or university, prospective students and their families want to see residence halls, sports and athletics facilities that undergraduate students can access.